sireum/v2-website/website-amandroid/src/main/docs/source/devguide.rst

 We envision two types of data flow analyses you might be interested in.
 Some details with examples are as follows.
 Hopefully, they will help you in designing your new plugin.

-(i) Analyses which require DDG results
+Analyses which require DDG results
 ***************************************
 Examples of this type of analysis are (a) ``data leak detection``: You need to discover a taint path from a source to a sink.
 And (b) ``intent injection detection``: You need to find a taint path from an incoming intent to a sink.